 Trade Promotion and Advertising

-Over time the Indian economy has moved from being a controlled seller’s market to a buyer’s market.
+Over time, the Indian economy has moved from being a controlled seller’s market to a buyer’s market.
 India’s economic liberalization policies reached a crescendo in 1991, reducing import tariffs and taxes and deregulating markets.
 These changes brought foreign investment, increased competition, and a need for increased advertising.
-According to a 2021 dentsu Digital Report, at 41 percent television captures the largest share of advertising expenditures.
-TV is followed by digital media at 29 percent.
-Print media comprises 22 percent of advertising expenditures.
-Radio, outdoor, and internet advertising command smaller shares, and digital media is expected to grow the fastest.
-The advertising sector, which slowed in 2020 due to the pandemic, is expected to touch $70 billion by 2022.
+According to a 2022 Dentsu Digital Report, television captures the largest share of advertising expenditures at 42 percent, followed by digital media at 30 percent.
+Digital media is expected to grow at the fastest rate among all forms of advertising.
+Print media comprises 24 percent of advertising expenditures.
+Radio, outdoor, and internet advertising command smaller shares.
+The advertising sector, which slowed in 2020 due to the pandemic, is expected to touch $75 billion in 2022.

 More than 65 percent of India’s population is rural.
 The key to gaining rural market share is increased brand awareness and affordability, complemented by a wide distribution network to ensure availability.
-Rural markets are best covered by mass media (e.g., television, newspapers, and radio), as India’s vast size and poor infrastructure pose challenges for effective use of other media.
-With improvements in basic telecom services and increasing penetration of smartphones in rural areas, online purchases by rural consumers are increasing.
+Rural markets are best covered by mass media (television, newspapers, and radio), as India’s size and limited infrastructure pose challenges for effective use of other media.
+With improvements in basic telecommunication services and increasing penetration of smartphones in rural areas, online purchases by rural consumers are increasing.

 India has a diverse and growing number of daily newspapers.
 Print media reaches 70 percent of urban adults.
 Further, the number of readers in rural India is now roughly equal to that in urban India.
-The print media, almost completely controlled by the private sector, is well developed and advertising and promotional opportunities are available in many newspapers including daily, weekly, or monthly business publications, news magazines, and industry-specific magazines.
-A decade ago, television was one of the most popular advertising channels, but social media and platforms such as YouTube, video advertising, video blogging, and direct message tools are seeing increased use.
+Print media is almost completely controlled by the private sector and advertising and promotional opportunities are available in many newspapers including daily, weekly, and monthly business publications, news magazines, and industry-specific journals.
+A decade ago, television was one of the most popular advertising channels but social media and platforms such as YouTube, video advertising, video blogging, and direct message tools are seeing increased use.

 U.S. companies interested in advertising in the Indian media can choose from many advertising agencies.
-Many large and reputable international and U.S. advertising agencies are present in the market, and they work with local advertising agencies.
-In addition to advertising, U.S. companies can also work with established public relations firms.
+Many large and reputable international and U.S. advertising agencies are present in the market, and they work in coordination with local advertising agencies.
+In addition to advertising, U.S. companies can also work with established public relations firms across the country.

 Trade shows are also an effective means of promotion for U.S. products and services.
-U.S. companies can select from several quality international trade fairs, both industry-specific and horizontal, to display and promote their products and services.
-The U.S. Commercial Service partners with a number of Indian trade show and U.S. pavilion organizers to promote U.S. participation and U.S. company interests in a number of select trade shows in India every year.
-See our list of trade events here.
+U.S. companies can select from several quality international trade fairs to display and promote their products and services.
+The U.S. Commercial Service partners with many Indian trade show and U.S. pavilion organizers to promote U.S. products and services.

-The U.S. Department of Commerce’s U.S. Export Assistance Centers, U.S. industry associations, and individual U.S. states organize trade delegations and missions to India to explore business prospects with local firms in the private and public sectors.
-The U.S. Commercial Service supports participation in many of these trade missions.
-Visit here for a list of trade events and trade missions supported or organized by the U.S. Commercial Service in India.
+The U.S. Department of Commerce, U.S.-based industry associations, and individual U.S. states organize trade delegations and missions to India to explore business prospects with Indian public and private sector buyers and prospective partners.
+The U.S. Commercial Service in India offers a range of services to help U.S. suppliers explore opportunities in the Indian market.

-In July 2017, India implemented the Goods and Services Tax (GST) to unify Indian states and union territories into a single market to improve the ease of doing business.
+In July 2017, India implemented the GST to unify Indian states and union territories into a single market to improve the ease of doing business.
 The GST is designed to improve tax compliance, increase price transparency, and simplify the movement of goods within India.
-There are four GST rates: 5 percent, 12 percent, 18 percent, and 28 percent; the highest rates apply to luxury items.
+There are four GST rates: 5 percent, 12 percent, 18 percent, and 28 percent.
+The highest rates apply to luxury items.

 To avoid product import duties and other costs, some foreign companies, notably in the consumer goods sector, have established manufacturing facilities in India.

 Pricing may also affect product packaging decisions.
 Many consumer product suppliers have found it helpful to package smaller portions at reduced prices.
-Although some Indian consumers are aware of quality differences and insist on world class products, many customers sacrifice quality concerns for price considerations.
+Although some Indian consumers are aware of quality differences and insist on world class products, many customers are willing to sacrifice quality for price.

 Bargaining is routine for the buyer and seller in India.
-For consumer goods, especially for durables such as refrigerators, TVs, and washing machines, sellers often offer discounts during holiday seasons to attract more customers.
-Trade-ins of old products for new ones are also increasingly popular among consumers.
+For consumer goods, especially for durables such as refrigerators, televisions, and washing machines, sellers often offer discounts during holiday seasons to attract customers.
+Trade-ins are also increasingly popular among consumers.
 A successful pricing strategy must consider these factors.

 The Indian customer appreciates quality after-sales support and associates it with good value.
 To ensure efficient distribution of products and timely after-sales service, it is usually more efficient to establish regional service centers with trained technicians and sufficient inventory than to partner with third party service companies or ship items back to the United States for servicing or product repairs.
-These considerations are very important, especially when seeking long-term success in the value conscious and growing Indian market.
+These considerations are very important when seeking long-term success in the value-conscious Indian market.

 To compete with local and other foreign suppliers, U.S. companies should consider:

-- Using online channels to help customers in need of service information and/or to provide them with fast and convenient after sales service.
+- Using online channels to help customers in need of service information and to provide fast and convenient after-sales service

-- Having personnel on call with spare parts when customer replacements are needed.
+- Having personnel on call with spare parts when replacements are needed; and

-- Establishing an efficient system for after-sales support including hiring and training technical maintenance teams.
+- Establishing an efficient system for after-sales support including hiring and training technical maintenance staff.

 Local Professional Services

-The Business Service Providers (BSP) Directory is a list of experienced Indian and U.S. business service providers offering services to U.S. exporters and investors.
-You may also be able to identify professional service providers through any of the following business associations:
+Maintained by the U.S. Commercial Service, the Business Service Providers Directory is a list of experienced Indian and U.S. businesses offering services to U.S. exporters and investors.
+You may also be able to identify professional service providers through the following business associations: